-Taped Together is a collection of publicly submitted responses to the prompt "I am getting vaccinated because...".
+Taped Together was a collection of publicly submitted responses to the prompt "I am getting vaccinated because...".
 It is inspired by the work of artist Mark Reinhart’s duct tape graffiti on city buildings, who during the COVID-19 pandemic connected the community with bright coloured messages of hope while working with Chatham-Kent Public Health.

-Taped Together is a digital version of this outdoor project.
+Taped Together was a digital version of this outdoor project.
 By filling out a form and choosing a tape colour, your response is displayed in digital duct tape, written out piece by piece, before dissolving to make way for the previous submission.

 A custom duct-tape font was created using a coordinate space from [0,1] for each character, all capitalized and spaced as required.
 For example, coordinates for the letter 'i' would be a single line from y=0 to y=1, centred at x=0.5, or

 [[0.5,0],[0.5,1]].
 The letter 'i' is very narrow compared to other letters.
 To slot in properly with neighbouring letters, the 'i' is kerned, occupying 20% of the available width.
 The opacity is also reduced slightly to create the effect of taped pieces overlapping each other.

 Each word is measured beforehand.
 Words that run past the width of the screen will begin a new line, and the response is measured and centered before being displayed.

 Text in canvas is problematic for screenreaders, so an aria-live field is populated with the response while it is displayed.